breatheco-de/content/src/content/lesson/intro-to-4geeks.md

 ##### 📝 Recipe to avoid inactivity

-1. "Communicate with your spouse, partner, and family: You'll need a break from most obligations.
+1. Communicate with your spouse, partner, and family: You'll need a break from most obligations.
 We understand that life is challenging, and adding more responsibilities can be daunting.
 But remember, this is a temporary commitment, and the rewards are plentiful.
-Everyone needs to be supportive during this time!"
+Everyone needs to be supportive during this time!

 2. **Talk to your boss:** You may need a few extra hours, weekend time, etc. Be smart about it, or he/she could sabotage it because he is afraid of losing you.